This guide explains how to enable and manage dark mode in a way consistent with Tailwind’s dark-mode documentation.

 This content adapts to dark mode

-In addition to using the dark: variant, you can directly override Hummingbird’s theme variables inside a dark scope:
+</div>In addition to using the dark: variant, Hummingbird’s theme variables can be directly overridden within a dark scope:

 @variant dark {